IrvinA/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+  The main difference between stateful (class) component and functional (stateless) components, is that functional components are mainly responsible for rendering something to the UI, where stateful components will implement logic and state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  A componentWillMount function should be called when first retrieving or setting data to the DOM.
+  Whereas, componentWillUpdate should be called when a change in state is expected within the DOM

 3. Define stateful logic.

+  Stateful logic is any code that deals with the creation or change of data.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  the 3 stages of successful testing are Arrange, Act and Assert.
+  The arrange stage is where we define our components to be tested.
+  The act stage is where we write out the code to perform our test.
+  The assert stage is the piece of code that verifies the result of our act code.